 Doing gentle exercises for the body and mind, such as meditation, yoga, tai chi, and mindfulness really helps get the body in a relaxed healing state.
 It helps your mind to switch off and just enjoy being in the moment, just like when we get into a flow state during hypnosis, or when listening to relaxing audios and music.
 This helps quieten the mental chatter of our overactive, thinking conscious mind and allows our body to replenish, realign and restore.

 When we relax our body and mind, we activate the parasympathetic nervous system, or the ‘relaxation response’, which puts our body in a natural healing state.
 In contrast, when the body is stressed or in an anxious state we are not in a healing state.
 Stress activates the sympathetic nervous system (AKA "fight or flight"), which releases cortisol, adrenaline and other stress hormones into the body.
 If these are not physically ‘burned off’ through ‘fight or flight’, then they can cause havoc on our bodies long term.
 Sustained stress and anxiety has been linked to a wide range of chronic illness and disease.

 Simple breathing exercises, visualisations or listening to a relaxation audio can help combat stress and activate the parasympathetic nervous system/healing state.
-There are practical suggestions and exercises on how to be healthy in this comprehensive article on Stress Management, including Square Breath and basic meditation techniques.

 It's not enough to just get rid of the stresses in your life.
 It's love and joy in life that truly fulfils.
 You don't find happiness externally or need anyone else to love you, happiness comes from within when you Learn to Love Yourself.